 Rescue Remedy is a Bach Flower Essence that helps calm you and helps you sleep during pregnancy and any time you need the help.

 EPSOM SALTS BATH

-A sleep routine that includes a warm bath, an hour before bed time, really helps.
-Add to your bath at least 1-2 lbs of epsom salts and a few drops of lavender.
+A pregnancy sleep routine that includes a warm bath, an hour before bedtime, really helps.
+Add to your bath at least 1-2 lbs of Epsom salts and a few drops of lavender.
 Soak for at least 15 minutes while listening to some relaxation recordings.

 Enjoy a snack high in protein and calcium.
 Some ideas are: Greek yogurt, Raw almonds (they also help prevent heartburn), seeds, whey protein and leafy greens, cheese and toast, edamame, figs and dates, a glass of milk.